Running injuries

 Symptoms

-Inflammation and pain on the outside of the it band
+Inflammation and pain on the outside of the IT band

 Dull ache starts during the run initially, lingers during the run and disappears when you stop